MultiCraft/repixture/mods/rp_mobs/API.md

 * `invimg`: Inventory image texture
 * `desc`: Description for inventory

+### `rp_mobs.init_breath(mob, can_drown, def)`

+Initializes the breath and drowning mechanic for the given mob.
+If you want the mob to have this, put this into `on_activate`.

+If this is the first time the function is called, drowning and associated entity fields will be initialized.
+On subsequent calls, this function does nothing because the fields are already initialized.

+* `self`: The mob
+* `can_drown`: If `true`, drowning is possible, otherwise, it is not.
+* `def`: A table with the following fields:
+	* `breath_max`: Maximum (and initial) breath points.
+Positive number
+	* `drowning_point`: Optional position offset vector that will be checked when doing the drowning check.
+It’s an offset from the mob position (`get_pos()`).
+If the node at the drowning point is a drowning node, the mob can drown.
+		Default: no offset

+### `rp_mobs.init_node_damage(self, get_node_damage)`

+Initializes the node damage mechanic for the given mob, activating damage from nodes with `damage_per_second`.
+If you want the mob to have this, put this into `on_activate`.

+If this is the first time the function is called, the associated entity fields will be initialized.
+On subsequent calls, this function does nothing because the fields are already initialized.

+Parameters:

+* `self`: The mob
+* `get_node_damage`: If `true`, mob will receive damage from nodes

 ### `rp_mobs.attempt_capture = function(mob, capturer, capture_chances, force_take, replace_with)`

 Attempt to capture mob by capturer (a player).
 This requires a mob to have a mob available as